Brock Motum: Žalgiris (2015–2017)

 In July 2015, Motum re-joined the Utah Jazz for the 2015 NBA Summer League.
 In eight Summer League games for the Jazz, he averaged 8.3 points and 3.9 rebounds per game.

 On 4 August 2015, Motum signed a one-year deal, with the option of a second, with Žalgiris Kaunas of the Lithuanian Basketball League.
 On 7 August 2016, he re-signed with the team.
 Motum had an amazing second season, becoming one of the team leaders in the Euroleague, and in the LKL, turning the criticism of the first season to praise in the second one.
 During his time with Žalgiris, Motum won the LKL championships in 2016 and 2017, and the KMT Cup in 2017.

 Anadolu Efes (2017–2019)

 On 29 June 2017, Motum signed a one-year deal with Turkish club Anadolu Efes.

 Valencia (2019–2020)

 On 2 July 2019, Motum signed a two-year deal with Spanish club Valencia Basket.
 After averaging 5.9 points per game, he ended his contract on July 4, 2020.

 Galatasaray (2020–2021)

 On 10 August 2020, Motum signed with Galatasaray of the Basketball Super League and the Basketball Champions League.

 Nanterre 92 (2021)

 On 5 May 2021, Motum signed with Nanterre 92 of the LNB Pro A until the end of the season on loan.

-Monaco (2021–present)
+Monaco (2021–2022)

 On 2 September 2021, Motum signed with AS Monaco of the LNB Pro A.